We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

 GENERIC PROFILE DESCRIPTION:

-For 26 years, I lived in the historical city centre of Perugia, Umbria, Italy but three years ago, I moved to my small countryside farm just outside town.
+For 25 years, I (Sacha) lived in the historical city centre of Perugia, Umbria, Italy but four years ago, I moved to my small countryside farm just outside town.

 More specifically, Sofia and I now sleep and live at the farm but still relate and go up to my old neighborhood in the historical city centre on a weekly basis.

-Four years ago, I purchased a plot of land (1 hectar or 2,5 acres) and a small house on it which is ONLY 1km away from town !!!
+Five years ago, I purchased a plot of land (1 hectar or 2,5 acres) and a small house on it which is ONLY 1km away from town.

 We are working on this land becoming a small farm with a vegetable patch and a fenced-in area to raise hens and geese, sheep, working towards self-sustainability by making use of rainwater harvesting for irrigation (currently at a capacity of 17.000 litres but needs to be extended), a large compost-area to produce fertile soil, an irrigation system to avoid waste of water, off-grid production and storage of electricity, seed conservation, food preservation (this one on a small scale for now; jams, tomatoes, olives).

-Our ewes have recently lambed and we now have daily fresh milk and have begun experimenting with cheese making.
+Whenever our ewes lamb, we have daily fresh milk and continue experimenting with cheese, ricotta and butter making.

 I have several specific projects in mind while welcoming your know-how, advice and suggestions regarding all projects.